 How to Fix iPhone 4s Random Reboots

-iPhone 4s users continue to see random reboots after the arrival of iOS 9.
+iPhone 4s users continue to see random reboots on iOS 9 and older iOS software.
 This is a very common iPhone problem.
 Unfortunately, they can be hard to fix.

 First, try restarting the iPhone 4s.
 This helped us when we encountered random reboots on the iPhone in iOS 7 and iOS 8.